 Upcoming Training Sessions

 The Environmental Science Training Center offers a variety of training sessions.
 Webinars are usually about an hour long and are intended for larger audiences.
-Workshops, many of which are also on line, are daylong or multiday opportunities that focus on themes relevant to the environmental literacy community.
-Here are our upcoming sessions:
+Workshops are often in person and are daylong or multiday opportunities that focus on themes relevant to the environmental literacy community.

 We also offer courses online through Chesapeake Exploration, including: